 The dishes came in no particular order, but the first on our table was the crispy salt cod brandade with squid and pickled red peppers, with chorizo and chickpeas.
 It was rich and delicious and very generous, and we wondered had we ordered too much, greed having gotten the better of us.
 Next came the tuna and tomato ravioli, which was fresh and light and thoroughly gorgeous.

 Next along came the Chinese pork belly with crispy peanut brittle.
 This was slowed cooked and very tender, and was hearty and sticky and lovely.
 A lobster hot dog was next, which we halved and demolished.
 Lightness here came from the third of the second wave trio, the truffle hens’ egg with potato and olive oil foam, with a hollandaise dip.

 I had almost forgotten the Magret duck, but it was thinly sliced and beautifully flavoured with pickled kumquats and a homemade confit spring roll while hot 3 cheese truffle muffins with warm celeriac cream milk and celeriac cream brought up the rear.

 We enjoyed a couple of glasses of Sauvignon Blanc and now took a rest before dessert.
-After dissecting the upcoming American election we were ready for something light and sweet, and ordered the praline donuts with Tonka bean cream]ma and white coffee ice cream, which we enjoyed with a glass each or dessert wine, a Muscat and the Riesling,
+After a decent interval we were ready for something light and sweet, and ordered the praline donuts with Tonka bean cream]ma and white coffee ice cream, which we enjoyed with a glass each or dessert wine, a Muscat and the Riesling,